isaackuek/isaack.me/about.md

 I'm Isaac, an [Informatics][info] undergraduate in my junior year at the University of Washington, graduating in Spring 2015.

 I'm a Seattle based UX designer and front end web developer.
 I enjoy learning new things and skills.
-I've recently started learning Swift and making latte art to compliment my caffeine induced mornings.
+I've recently started learning Swift and making latte art to complement my caffeine induced mornings.

 Thanks for dropping by!